algolia/algoliasearch-client-php/README.md

 Algolia Search API Client for PHP
 ==================

-This PHP client let you easily use the Algolia Search API on your server.
+This PHP client let you easily use the Algolia Search API from your backend.

 Setup
 -------------